-What is Peer Support for Addiction Recovery
+What is Peer Support for Addiction Recovery?

 Peer support has been a fundamental part of the recovery community for decades.
 In groups like Alcoholics Anonymous or Narcotics Anonymous, you might have a sponsor.
 A sponsor is someone who has some time in the program and can offer guidance and support to those new to recovery.
 In a more structured treatment environment, like rehab, peer support builds off of this blueprint.

 Peer supporters are people, like you, who have struggled with addiction.
-They are those who have not only achieved sobriety, but continue to live life in sobriety.
+They are those who have not only achieved sobriety but continue to live life in sobriety.
 They’re able to share their experience to shape their guidance and advice to support you on the road to recovery.
-While counselors, doctors, and therapists may not always have the first-hand experience of living with addiction, peer supporters have lived with and recovered from addiction.
+While counselors, doctors, and therapists may not always have first-hand experience of living with addiction, peer supporters have lived with and recovered from addiction.

-How does Peer Support Help in Addiction Recovery
+How Does Peer Support Help in Addiction Recovery?

 Having a system of support helps to strengthen your recovery.
 Knowing that your family, friends, and your addiction recovery team are there to encourage your continued sobriety is incredibly helpful.
-But having the additional care and support from someone who has been where you are strengthens your chances of successfully staying sober.
+But having the additional care and support from someone who has been where you are can strengthen your chances of successfully staying sober.

 Your peer supporter can: